betajippity/Nuparu/README.md

 * Partio is built without support for .prt files.
 * RMSD has minor modifications for C++ support.
 * On x86-64, Embree is built using ispc with support for up to SSE4.2.
 No AVX support is included.
-* The ARM aarch64 build of Embree is based on the [embree-aarch64](https://github.com/lighttransport/embree-aarch64) fork of Embree.
+* The ARM aarch64/arm64 build of Embree is based on the [embree-aarch64](https://github.com/lighttransport/embree-aarch64) fork of Embree.
 * Embree is built with a max nested instancing depth of 8.
 * OpenEXR is built without version numbers in namespaces.
 * OpenSubdiv is built with Ptex and TBB support only.
 Other backends, such as OpenCL, are not included.
 * blosc is built without AVX2 support.
 * OpenVDB is built without ABI compatibility for OpenVDB 3.x.
 * dear imgui includes the core imgui library and the GLFW3/OpenGL3 implementation files.
-* All binary macOS libraries are built on macOS Catalina with macOS's Clang variant (Apple LLVM 11.0 or greater) using libc++.
+* All binary x86-64 macOS libraries are built on macOS Catalina with macOS's Clang variant (Apple LLVM 11.0 or greater) using libc++. macOS libraries for x86-64 are in lib/osx.
+* All binary arm64 macOS libraries are built on macOS Big Sur with macOS's Clang variant (Apple LLVM 12.0 or greater) using libc++. macOS libraries for arm64 are in lib/mac-arm.
 * All binary Windows libraries are built on Windows 10 using /MT with Visual Studio 2019.
 * All binary Linux libraries are built using GCC 10.1 on Fedora 32 and on Red Hat Enterprise Linux (RHEL) 7.6.
     * On RHEL, GCC 8.3 is used through [Red Hat Developer Toolset 8.0](https://developers.redhat.com/products/developertoolset/updates/).